LosTReaL/T-C-Translatemon/README.md

 - **Conversation History for Summaries**
   - *What is it?*
-    A dynamic, rolling list of the most recent messages in a chat, including each sender’s first name, the message content, and the timestamp of the message.
+    A dynamically maintained list of recent messages within a chat, including each sender’s first name, the message text, and timestamp.
   - *Usage*:
-    Required to generate chat summaries in response to the `/summarize` command, as the bot must analyze recent conversational context.
+    Required to generate chat summaries via the `/summarize` command by providing relevant conversational context.
-  - *Retention & Deletion*:
+  - *Retention & Customization*:
-    Only the latest 100 messages are stored.
-The list is continually refreshed, and the entire conversation history is deleted upon every bot restart.
+    The number of stored messages is configurable by the bot owner to best suit operational needs and resource management.
+Typically, the default is set to retain the most recent 100 messages, but this value can be adjusted upward or downward.
+Regardless, this list is continually refreshed and completely cleared upon every bot restart to ensure memory efficiency and privacy.

 - **Original Text for Re-translation**
   - *What is it?*